 For experiments with three or four conditions: statistical significance determined by one-way ANOVA followed by Tukey's range test for experiments that were distributed normally, and by Kruskal–Wallis test followed by Wilcoxon signed-rank test for experiments that were not distributed normally.

-Variance: F-test of the equality of two variances was used for all-flies analysis and between group analysis.
+Variance: F-test of the equality of two variances was used for all-flies analysis and between-group analysis.
 Students t-test was used for averages of within groups analysis.
 FDR correction for multiple testing was performed for all analyses.

 Ratios of sub populations normalized to controls: To compare log-ratios of means (test/control), all values were log2-transformed and differences between mean log-values were tested.
 Specifically, the effect of treatment and mutant number on the fraction of each parameter was tested with a linear regression and a 2-way ANOVA was performed on the resulting model.
 Log-ratios between different number of mutants were compared in terms of difference of differences defined by linear contrasts and FDR correction was applied to all comparisons.
 Error bars signify SEM.

-References:
+References

 1. Couzin, I. D. Synchronization : The Key to Effective Communication in Animal Collectives.
 Trends Cogn.
 Sci.
 22, 844–846 (2018).